-NATIONAL BUREAU OF ECONOMIC RESEARCH 1050 Massachusetts Avenue Cambridge, MA 02138 November 2018
+NATIONAL BUREAU OF ECONOMIC RESEARCH 1050 Massachusetts Avenue Cambridge, MA 02138 November 2018, Revised December 2018

 The study is sponsored by the Labor Market Dynamics and Growth Center (LMDG) at Aarhus University.
 Support from Aarhus University and Statistics Denmark are acknowledged with appreciation.
 We thank Henning Bunzel for his help with the data, Tibor Besedes, Ben Faber, Hank Farber, Dan Hamermesh, John McLaren, Bob Pollak, Veronica Rappoport, Steve Redding, Andres Rodriguez-Clare, Esteban Rossi-Hansberg, and Kjetil Storesletten, as well as audiences at the ASSA 2018, UC Berkeley, Bielefeld, The Role of the Firm in the Labor Market Conference (Berlin), SETC Cagliari, Copenhagen, the Duke Trade Conference, EEA Geneva, EEA Cologne, ETSG Florence, IAB Nuremberg, IfW Kiel, the IZA/Barnard Gender and Family Conference (New York City), Kentucky, Munich, Oslo, Princeton, RIETI (Tokyo), UIBE (Beijing), and ETH Zurich for useful comments.
-Support from NSF SBE-1360207 (Keller) is gratefully acknowledged.
 The views expressed herein are those of the authors and do not necessarily reflect the views of the National Bureau of Economic Research.